 (6.4) A member shall keep patient records in a systematic manner and shall retain each record for a period of at least six years after the date of the last clinical entry in a record.
-All records of pediatric patients shall be retained for two years past the age of majority or six years after the date they were last even incl. which ever may be the later date.
+All records of pediatric patients shall be retained for two years past the age of majority or six years after the date they were last examined whichever may be the later date.